vkleer/CI_PP1_TD/README.md

 ### User Stories

 #### User
-1. As a user, I want to be able to visit the site on any device
-2. As a user, I want to learn what The Doors achieved as a band.
+1. As a user, I want to learn what The Doors achieved as a band.
-3. As a user, I want to learn who the band members are
+2. As a user, I want to learn who the band members are
-4. As a user, I want to find out more about their music
+3. As a user, I want to find out more about their music
-5. As a user, I want to have control over the video and audio.
+4. As a user, I want to have control over the video and audio.
-6. As a user, I want to easily find The Doors’ Spotify content
+5. As a user, I want to easily find The Doors’ Spotify content
-7. As a user, I want to learn about The Doors’ legacy
+6. As a user, I want to learn about The Doors’ legacy
-8. As a user, I want to know where The Doors recorded their music
+7. As a user, I want to know where The Doors recorded their music
-9. As a user, I want to be able to contact the site owner
+8. As a user, I want to be able to contact the site owner
-10. As a user, I want to know The Doors social media accounts so I can follow them.
+9. As a user, I want to know The Doors social media accounts so I can follow them.

 #### Site owner
-11. As the site owner, I want the purpose of the site to be clear immediately
+10. As the site owner, I want the purpose of the site to be clear immediately
-12. As the site owner, I want to provide a responsive website for all devices.
+11. As the site owner, I want to provide a responsive website for all devices.
-13. As the site owner, I want users to be able to contact me for questions or suggestions
+12. As the site owner, I want users to be able to contact me for questions or suggestions
-14. As the site owner, I want users to be able to go to any section of the page easily, no matter where they are
+13. As the site owner, I want users to be able to go to any section of the page easily, no matter where they are
-15. As the site owner, I want to embed API’s to enhance the user experience
+14. As the site owner, I want to embed API’s to enhance the user experience
-16. As the site owner, I want to encourage users to explore The Doors’ music
+15. As the site owner, I want to encourage users to explore The Doors’ music

 ## Design